Salt & Wind Travel

 Making mezcal involves roasting, preparing for fermentation, fermentation, and finally distillation.

-Once agave plants are harvested from the earth and their spiny leaves hacked away to reveal their piña, or heart, mezcal producers bring them to the palenque (distillery, which is often family-fun) and roasted over fire-heated lava rocks in earthen pits in the ground—similar to how barbacoa is made.
+Once agave plants are harvested from the earth and their spiny leaves hacked away to reveal their piña, or heart, mezcal producers bring them to the palenque (distillery, often family-owned) and roast them over fire-heated lava rocks in earthen pits in the ground, similar to how barbacoa is made.

 Roasted piñas are then pulverized before fermentation.
-Traditionally piñas are crushed via tahona, or a large stone wheel pulled by a donkey or horse.
-After fermentation, the liquid is distilled in copper stills, though some mezcales are distilled in clay vessels.
+Traditionally, piñas are crushed via tahona, or a large stone wheel pulled by a donkey or horse.
+After fermentation, the liquid is distilled in copper stills, though some are distilled in clay vessels.

 This choice as well as: how long roasting and fermentation should last, and how many times liquid is distilled (Mexican law requires two distillations, but some mezcales are triple distilled) is up to the mezcalero or mezcalera, or mezcal maker.
-Most top-notch mezcales are bottled at full strength to preserve agave’s nuanced characteristics rather than diluted with water, the way many whiskies and brandies are made.
+Most top-notch mezcales are bottled at full strength to preserve the agave’s nuanced characteristics, rather than being diluted with water, as is often the case with many whiskies and brandies.

-Now as demand for mezcal grows some mezcales use modern methods like mechanical shredders or industrial ovens to cook the piñas.
-We’re partial to mezcal artesanal, which is made in the traditional method, like Real Minero and Doña Vega.
+Now, as demand for the spirit grows, some producers use modern methods, such as mechanical shredders or industrial ovens, to cook the piñas.
+We’re partial to the artisanal method, which is made using traditional methods, such as those employed by Real Minero and Doña Vega.

 Mezcal Tahona